 Dr. Brenda Greene interviews Paul Coates, the founder and publisher of Black Classic Press.
 Greene and Coates discuss the mission and founding of the press, the challenges of independent Black publishers, and the way forward in documenting and ensuring the legacy of Black books which are obscure, or which have gone out of print.
 Coates discusses the way that family, friends, and community have provided the support and motivation to continue his work in institution building.

 About the Center for Black Literature at Medgar Evers College, CUNY

-For nearly 20 years, the public and academic programs of the Center for Black Literature (CBL) have been highly revered and have had a dynamic impact in the literary field.
-The author readings and book signings, journals, symposia, conferences, panel discussions, and writing workshops—and the Center’s intellectual and accessible approach to programming—form an integrative approach that sets CBL apart from others.
-CBL’s body of work is known for the way in which it ensures that Black literary scholarship and conversations are valued and sustained.
+For 20 years, the programs of the Center for Black Literature (CBL) have had a dynamic impact in the literary field.
+The highly anticipated author readings and book signings, journals, symposia, conferences, panel discussions, and writing workshops—and the Center’s intellectual and accessible approach to programming—form an integrative approach to programming that sets CBL apart from others.
+CBL’s events are known for the way they ensure that Black literary scholarship and conversations are valued and sustained.

 To carry out our literary programs and special events, we depend on financial support from the public.
 Donations are welcome year-round.
 Please click HERE to donate.
 Thank you!

 The Center for Black Literature at Medgar Evers College is supported in part by an American Rescue Plan Act grant from the National Endowment for the Arts to support general operating expenses in response to the COVID-19 pandemic.

 Get The Latest News!